getraid/SHAIO/README.md

 To make your own installer, download [InstallForge](https://installforge.net/download/) and open SHAIO/InstallForge PackageFile/Shaio.ifp.
 There you can adjust the settings you want and export as an installer.
 Make sure to set the proper version as well.

+# Legal things
+I don't want to be associated with piracy or some other sort of illegal activity.
+The files and payload by Team Executer were only added because you can use the homebrew portions for free.
+Everything else (like backup-loading) involves a licence, therefore I assume you only have good intentions and use the free/legal aspect of the homebrew portion of SX OS.

 # Credits
 ```
 Special thanks to the people who made this possible: